-We have repeatedly said that New Zealand is the world’s best country to do business with.
+We have repeatedly said that its easy to do business in New Zealand.
 We, however, made a caveat that even though the country ranks first in the World Bank’s Ease of Doing Business report, there are contexts that should be taken into because each country is unique.
 Doing business does not just involve complying with regulatory requirements, it also, more importantly, means dealing with people – people whose culture may be different from the one you are familiar with.

 When it comes to business-related interactions, New Zealanders, according to Just Landed, are “somewhat reserved” but can be “friendly, outgoing, and social” once you have established a more personal relationship.
 New Zealanders also value punctuality.
-They are straightforward and make decisions based on facts and figures rather than emotions and feelings, the company creating guides for those moving countries wrote.
+To do business in New Zealand, be straightforward.
+Make decisions based on facts and figures rather than emotions and feelings, the company creating guides for those moving countries wrote.
 New Zealanders are also averse to exaggerating claims and would rather negotiate using realistic figures.
 The country has no bargaining culture, so New Zealand businessmen rely on hard data.

 New Zealand mainly speaks English but loaded with slang and local languages that can confuse even those who are native English speakers.
 Facebook is the most popular social media platform and Messenger is the most used messaging app, followed by Skype, WhatsApp, and Viber, in New Zealand, according to Marketing Association.
 There are 1.9 million people in New Zealand who access Facebook every day, with 1.5 million of these users accessing the site from a mobile device.